PayPal looks to help you pay off your bills

-PayPal on Tuesday agreed to buy a company that allows people to go to a convenience store and pay off their bills using cash.
+PayPal agreed Tuesday to buy a company that lets people go to a convenience store to pay off their bills using cash.

 According to PayPal Chief Operating Officer Bill Ready, the deal for TIO Networks for $233 million was all about continuing his company's focus on democratizing financial tools, especially to people underserved by traditional banking and credit-card companies, so more folks can easily move around their money and make payments.